What is PPC and how does it work?

 Negative Keywords: These are used to tell Google what you don’t want your ads to show for.
 You could add ‘free’ as a negative keyword so that your ad doesn’t display for ‘free running shoes’ when using a broad match or phrase match keyword of ‘running shoes’.
 If you have keywords set to broad match it’s advisable to review the keywords your ads were displayed for every day or week depending on your traffic levels.

-To review the actual keywords that resulted in clicks on your ads log in to your adwords account and click on one of your campaigns.
+To review the actual keywords that resulted in clicks on your ads log in to your Adwords account and click on one of your campaigns.
 Select the date range you want to see on the top right of the page.
-Then select ‘Keywords’ from the light green menu which will give you a list of all the keywords you added to your campaign.
-Select ‘Keyword details’ and then ‘All.
+Then select ‘Keywords’ and ‘Search terms’.
 This will show you the exact search terms that people typed into Google before clicking your ads.
 Check the list for any unsuitable phrases and then you can either add any suitable keyword phrases as negative keywords by selecting them or make a list of further negatives to add.
 To do this click back and scroll down to the bottom of the list of keywords.
 Click the link which says ‘Negative Keywords’ and you’ll be able to add and edit your list.